lad-sapienza/sCMS/README.md

 ### Vectorlayer

-`VectorLayer` is the component that allows you to import, display, and customize your geographical vector data.
+The `VectorLayer` component can be used to import, display, and customize your geographical vector data in the map.
 It must be used as a child of `MapLeaflet` component.
 A vector layer can be populated with data from different sources, such as:
 - a local GeoJSON file
 - a remote GeoJSON file
 - a table of Directus instance containing geographical data.

 **Properties**

-- `source`: Object, required, Literal object with information to source data.
-It is shaped as follows:
-  - `path2data`: string, optional (required if `dEndPoint` or `dTable` are not set).
-   Path to GeoJSON data: might be a local path or an URL.
-  - `dEndPoint`: string, optional (Required if either dTable (and env GATSBY_DIRECTUS_ENDPOINT) or path2data are not set).
-   Endpoint of a Directus running instance
-  - `dTable`: string, optional (required if neither path2data or dEndPoit are set).
-   The table name of a running Directus instance, to be used if the environmental variablea `GATSBY_DIRECTUS_ENDPOINT` is set.
-  - `dQueryString`: string, optional.
-   A querystring formatted filter that will be appended to the endpoint to form an API filterDirectus optional filters and other, provided as querystring compatible to Directus API
-  - `dToken`: string, optional (required if environmentantal variable `GATSBY_DIRECTUS_TOKEN` is not set)..
-   Access token to accedd the Directus API, if needed.
-  - `id`: integer, optional (required if retrieving a record).
-   Id of a specific record to retrieve
-  - `transType`: string, optional, of of the following:
-    - "text",
-    - "csv2json",
-    - "json",
-    - "geojson"

-    Tranformation to apply to data retrieved from the api of from the file system
+- `source`: for complete decoumebtation: [Access data from components](#access-data-from-components).
 - `name`: string, required.
    Layer name to use in the Layer control
 - `popupTemplate`: string, optional, default: null.